Student Conduct

 When and how do I make a Student Conduct referral?

 If it appears that a student has violated a campus policy, as outlined in the Student Standards of Conduct, you can submit an online incident report (IR).
-The Dean or Associate Dean of Student Affairs will review the IR and initiate a preliminary review and investigation.
+The Student Rights and Responsibilities Office will review the IR and initiate a preliminary review and investigation.

-You can file a report using one of the online forms HERE.
+You can file a report using an online form here.
 The account of the incident should be limited to the facts using objective language.

 What if I’m worried about a student in my class?